.png)

 - Separating knowledge from instruction.
 Claims, beliefs, facts live in one layer.
 Tone rules, templates, and protocols live in another.
 This prevents contamination, so your tone doesn't drift and your retrieval doesn't get confused.

-- Mirroring the real semantics of the profession.
+- Mirroring the real semantics.
 Entities like actors, topics, opinions, communication patterns.
 Relationships like EXTRACTED_FROM or SUPPORTS.
 The system reasons the way a senior strategist reasons.

 - Connecting to any LLM via MCP.
-People keep using ChatGPT, Claude, or CoPilot.
+People keep using ChatGPT, Claude, or even CoPilot (not quit there but getting better).
 The Brain does the heavy lifting in the background.

 Agents don't just push content from A to B. They execute professional workflows: assemble messaging for a specific audience from approved elements, adapt tone for a particular spokesperson, cross-check against previous statements, surface issues for human judgment.